Foundation Models for Image Search: Enhancing Efficiency and Accuracy

 Figure: Image Recommendations using Foundational Models

-By enabling image-based searches and leveraging foundation models, e-commerce platforms can enhance the shopping experience for users.
+By enabling image-based searches and leveraging foundation models, e-commerce platforms can enhance users shopping experience.

 The accuracy of the product recommendations increases as they are based on visual similarities rather than solely relying on textual descriptions.